Best Time to Visit Char Dham Yatra: Complete Seasonal Guide for a Meaningful Pilgrimage

 When do the Char Dham temples open and close annually?

 The Char Dham temples typically open in late April or early May during Akshaya Tritiya and close around October-November during Diwali or Bhai Dooj.
 Exact dates vary each year based on the Hindu calendar and local weather conditions.
-The official opening is marked by ceremonial rituals at each temple.

 Is it possible to visit all 4 Dham Yatra places in one week?